covidwatchorg/covidwatch-android-tcn/README.md

 ## Join the cause!

-Interested in volunteering with COVID-Watch?
+Interested in volunteering with Covid Watch?
 Check out our [get involved page](https://covid-watch.org/collaborate) and send us an email at contact@covid-watch.org!